bhutansultan27-beep/casinoemojibot/README.md

   - Play vs Bot for instant action
   - Challenge other players for PvP battles
 - **🪙 CoinFlip** - Classic heads or tails with 2x payout
+    - Play vs Bot for instant action
+    - Challenge other players for PvP battles

 ### Smart Bonus System
 - **First Bonus**: New players get $5 locked bonus